ossf/wg-best-practices-os-developers/README.md

 - _SLSA Supply-chain Levels for Software Artifacts_ - <https://github.com/slsa-framework/slsa>
   - Purpose - A security framework from source to service, giving anyone working with software a common language for increasing levels of software security and supply chain integrity

+## Quick Start

+### Areas that need contributions

+- Any topics related to helping developers more easily make more secure software or consumers to better understand the security qualities of the software they wish to ingest

+### Where to file issues

+- Issues can be reviewed and filed [here](https://github.com/ossf/wg-best-practices-os-developers/issues)

 ## Get Involved

 Anyone is welcome to join our open discussions related to the group's mission and charter.